What Are Dental Implants?

 Frequently Asked Questions

 Both options serve different purposes.
-Dentures rest on the gums, relying on the underlying bone for support, while implants are anchored directly into the jawbone, providing greater stability and strength.
-The best choice depends on your individual needs and preferences—a consultation can help determine the right solution for you.
+Dentures rest on the gums and rely on the underlying bone for support, while implants are anchored directly into the jawbone, providing greater stability and strength.
+The best choice depends on your individual needs and preferences, consultation can help determine the right solution for you.

 If dental implants aren’t the right option for you, alternatives like dental bridges or full and partial dentures may be considered.
 A consultation will allow us to explore the best tooth replacement option tailored to your needs.